drelhaj/Java_WordCloud_LogLikelihood/README.md

   * count words frequency
   * calculate log likelihood
   * get corpus size
-  * read CSV and other line delimeted files into arrays
+  * read CSV and other line delimited files into arrays
   * create your own word clouds by providing two arrays (String[] and Double[])